mrocklin/blog/_posts/work/2014-01-13-Text-Benchmarks.md

     julia> 1 + 2
     3

 Well that was simple!
-Maybe things have gotten better in the last few months or maybe my bloated development system already had all of the bloated dependencies, or maybe the development pains were just built up.
-In any event, there is no longer an excuse not to try Julia.
+There is no longer an excuse not to try Julia.

 ## Problem